Skip to content

 ✅ Creator and influencer marketing KPIs

-✅ What are “Audience Overlap” KPIs
+✅ What audience-overlap KPIs measure

 By the end, you won’t track more social media KPIs.
 Instead, you’ll track the ones that drive decisions.

-How to Use These Benchmarks
+How to Use Your Baseline

 What Does KPI Stand for?

-Now, let’s look at what Social media KPIs are!
+Now, let’s look at what social media KPIs are.

 What Are Social Media KPIs?